Mashpoe/c-vector/README.md

 foo* foo_vec = vector_create();

-// the lifetime of temp is not guaranteed to be long; don't use this outside of initialization foo* temp = vector_add_asg(&foo_vec);
+// the lifetime of temp is not guaranteed to be long; don't use this pointer after instantiation foo* temp = vector_add_asg(&foo_vec);
 temp->a = 1;
 temp->b = 2;